holzschu/ios_system/README.md

 The commands available are defined in two dictionaries, `Resources/commandDictionary.plist` and `Resources/extraCommandsDictionary.plist`.
 At startup time, `ios_system` loads these dictionaries and enables the commands defined inside.
 You will need to add these two dictionaries to the "Copy Bundle Resources" step in your Xcode project.

-Each command is defined inside a dynamic library.
-The dynamic library is loaded when the command is called, and released after the command exits.
-Dynamic libraries for small commands are in this project.
-Library or Frameworks for interpreted languages are larger, and available separately: [python](https://github.com/holzschu/python_ios), [lua](https://github.com/holzschu/lua_ios) and [TeX](https://github.com/holzschu/lib-tex).
+Each command is defined inside a framework.
+The framework is loaded when the command is called, and released after the command exits.
+Frameworks for small commands are in this project.
+Frameworks for interpreted languages are larger, and available separately: [python](https://github.com/holzschu/python_ios), [lua](https://github.com/holzschu/lua_ios) and [TeX](https://github.com/holzschu/lib-tex).
 Some commands (`curl`, `python`) require `OpenSSH` and `libssl2`, which you will have to download and compile separately (see https://github.com/holzschu/libssh2-for-iOS, for example).

-Network-based commands (nslookup, dig, host, ping, telnet) are also available as a separate dynamic library, [network_ios](https://github.com/holzschu/network_ios).
+Network-based commands (nslookup, dig, host, ping, telnet) are also available as a separate framework, [network_ios](https://github.com/holzschu/network_ios).
 Place the compiled library with the other libraries and add it to the embedded libraries of your application.

 This `ios_system` framework has been successfully ported into two shells, [Blink](https://github.com/holzschu/blink) and [OpenTerm](https://github.com/louisdh/terminal) and into an editor, [iVim](https://github.com/holzschu/iVim).
 Each time, it provides a Unix look-and-feel (well, mostly feel).